Secret Sauce and Claim Jumper trails

 Looking northeast as we ride on the shoulder between

 Claim Jumper is an intermediate ride, but can be done by

 experienced conditioned beginners.
 The intermediate rating is because

-The southern side of the Claim Jumper trail forks away
+uphill, the southern side of the Claim Jumper trail forks away

 from Secret Sauce just after you cross Ft Pierce Wash.
 Then it follows the shoulder between the mesa